Aerial photography tips - phantom & mavic drones

 plan the time of your flight

 It’s usually a good rule of thumb to use natural light and use the sun.
 The best times for this are an hour after sunrise and an hour before sunset.
+Morning after sunrise is also good light and is usually a less busy time.
 There are exceptions of course and I recommend you experiment, and even reserve one day to scout and observe the best time for natural light in your location.
 You can use timeanddate.com to learn the sunrise and sunset times for when you should head out.
 I also like the hover app which will give you this information and a lot more information.

 use natural light from the sun

 This relates to the first tip, but once you are at the right time and place you need to work with the sun.
 It's unlikely you can use artificial lights to support like you can with standard photography.
 I forget where I heard this, but the sun rises in the East and sets in the West.
 It's true.
 Once you know this it’s important to get a sense of direction so you know where East and West is in your location.
 Google map is a good tool for this.
 This means you should have an idea of what you want to take photos of.
 If it is the front of the buddha statue for example and it is facing west then you probably want to plan your shoot an hour before sunset because the sun will be setting in the West shining at the statues face.

 Use a large mobile screen with a screen shade